TiVaT: A Transformer with a Single Unified Mechanism for Capturing Asynchronous Dependencies in Multivariate Time Series Forecasting: Methodology

-Fig.~\ref{fig:overview} describes overview of our proposed TiVaT.
-The model is designed to effectively capture complex cross-axiss across both variate and temporal axes simultaneously through joint-axis attention.
-Time series data can be decomposed into trend and seasonality components, each of which has distinct characteristics that represent long- and short-term patterns, respectively~\citep{cleveland1990stl,wang2024timemixer}.
-Thus, we first apply the seasonality-trend (ST) decomposition method to the normalized time series input data.
-This simplifies complex cross-axiss in the raw time series to those in long- and short-term patterns, enabling more effective identification of the relationships.

-We decompose the given input sequence for each variate into two components: the moving average, which represents the trend $\rmX^{Trend} \in \mathbb{R}^{L_H \times V}$, and the remainder, which is treated as seasonality $\rmX^{Seasonality}\in \mathbb{R}^{L_H \times V}$.
-To preserve the temporal information and enrich its pattern information, we then pass each component through a separate linear layer $Linear(\cdot)$ with the residual connections, as following Eq:
+Fig.~\ref{fig:overview} describes an overview of TiVaT, designed to effectively capture intricate and asynchronous cross-axis interactions across both variate and temporal axes simultaneously through the JA attention blocks.
+First, TiVaT applies the seasonal-trend decomposition method to the normalized MTS data to reduce its complexity.
+Following previous works~\cite{cleveland1990stl,wang2024timemixer}, the input sequence for each variate is decomposed into two components: the moving average, which represents the trend $X^{Tr} \in \mathbb{R}^{L_H \times V}$, and the remainder, which is treated as seasonality $X^{Se} \in \mathbb{R}^{L_H \times V}$.
+In addition, to preserve the temporal characteristics and enhance the representation of their patterns, each component is processed through individual linear layers $Linear_i(\cdot)$, where $i\in\{Tr, Se\}$, with residual connections, as follows:

 where $MA$ represents the moving average for the temporal axis for each variate.
+The decomposed components $\hat{X}^{Tr}$ and $\hat{X}^{Se}$ are individually processed through sibling architectures to reduce confusion arising from the difference of long-term and short-term properties.